Opinion | The latest polling suggests Trump’s ugliest campaign strategy may be imploding

 “When a majority is thinking that Trump is part of the problem, it is indicative that a Third Reconstruction may be underway — a multi-racial movement of Blacks and Whites to put America’s racial house in order,” Gerstle tells me.

 This could always prove overly optimistic, as Gerstle himself notes.
 And Trump could still win in other ways.
-But all signs right now suggest that this cultural moment is causing this particular strategy is falling apart on him.
+But all signs right now suggest that this cultural moment is causing this particular strategy to fall apart on him.